mholling/nswtopo/README.markdown

       azimuth: 315            # azimuth angle for shaded relief layers (degrees clockwise from North)
       altitude: 45            # angle of illumination from horizon (45 is standard)
       exaggeration: 1         # vertical exaggeration factor
-      opacity: 0.3            # opacity of the shaded relief, determines how subtle the effect is
+      opacity: 0.3            # opacity of the shaded relief; determines how subtle the effect is

 ## UTM Grid